DawnEver/MacScrips/QuickOpen/readme.md

 At this time,an amazing idea hit me that,developing a quickopen manager script,like brew,may be a good choice.

-**NEED plus** a quickopen manager
+**NEED plus**: a quickopen manager

 Hating files prefixed with "." accumulating in User path,I decided take a different route.

-I planned to maintain profile file ('~/.quickopen') in User path,but an absolutely different idea catch me now.Placing all quickopens in work directory(usr/local/bin) and prefixing each with "-" to distinguish.Then quickopen list is easy to get and I don't need to design a complex sync system to get list updated when user delete quickopen system via other ways.
+I planned to maintain profile file ('~/.quickopen') in User path,but an absolutely different idea catch me now.Placing all quickopens in work directory(usr/local/bin) and prefixing each with "o-" to distinguish.Then quickopen list is easy to get and I don't need to design a complex sync system to get list updated when user delete quickopen system via other ways.